HCL-TECH-SOFTWARE/dx-compose-doc/docs/guide_me/performance_tuning/kubernetes/dx_compose_rendering_small_config.md

 #### DX Compose tuning

-For tuning details and enhancements done to DX Compose during the tests, refer to [DX Compose tuning](./rendering_medium_config.md#dx-core-tuning).
+For tuning details and enhancements done to DX Compose during the tests added here.

 ### Results